orblivion/etherpad-lite-sandstorm/ISSUES.md

 * Etherpad seems to have it under version control and also in .gitignore.
 So I'm not sure whether we are already covered.
 * Make sure to consider both etherpad-lite/node_modules and etherpad-lite/src/node_modules
-* Have instructions for upgrading packages (security, etc) and re-saving package-lock
+* Have instructions for upgrading packages (security, etc) and re-saving package-lock, unless Etherpad project itself is generally on top of this

 ## npm audit